Katharine Martha Houghton Hepburn

 Katharine Martha Houghton Hepburn (February 2, 1878 - March 17, 1951) was an American feminist social reformer and a leader of the suffrage movement in the United States.
 Hepburn served as president of the Connecticut Woman Suffrage Association before joining the National Woman's Party.
 In 1923 Hepburn formed the Connecticut Branch of the American Birth Control League with two of her friends, Mrs. George Day and Mrs. M. Toscan Bennett.
-She was the mother and namesake of actress Katharine Hepburn and the grandmother and namesake of actress Katharine Houghton.
+She was the mother and namesake of actress Katharine Hepburn and historian Marion Grant and the grandmother and namesake of actress Katharine Houghton.

 Early life

 Katharine Martha Houghton was born on February 2, 1878, in Buffalo, New York.
 Her family and friends familiarly referred to her as "Kit".
 She was the daughter of Caroline (née Garlinghouse) and Alfred Augustus Houghton, a member of the Houghton family of Corning Incorporated glass works.
 She was named in part after her maternal grandmother, Martha Ann Spaulding Garlinghouse.
 Katharine had two younger sisters, Edith (1879–1948) and Marion (1882–1968).

 When not in Buffalo, she and her family spent time at their property in the Athol Springs area of Hamburg, New York, and in Corning, New York, the seat of the family business.
 In contrast to the conservative views of the Episcopal Houghton family, Caroline and Alfred were progressive freethinkers.
 Thus, Houghton and her sisters were raised in a household that championed women's education and the ideas of the agnostic orator Robert G. Ingersoll.

 In 1892, her father Alfred Houghton committed suicide, leaving Caroline to raise their three children.
 Not long after, Caroline was diagnosed with stomach cancer.
 Before her death in 1894, she inculcated her daughters, especially Katharine as the eldest, with the importance of a college education.
 In her will, Caroline Houghton did not name a legal guardian for her daughters, preferring that they be independent to pursue their own aspirations.
 After her death, the girls' education remained a point of contention between the sisters and their uncle, Amory Houghton Jr. (1837–1909), the family patriarch and president of Corning Glass.
 While Amory believed young women belonged in finishing school, Katharine had absorbed her mother's insistence on a college education.

 Despite consistent opposition from the Houghton family, she was able to realize the promise she had made to her mother; Katharine Houghton graduated from Pennsylvania's Bryn Mawr College in 1899, with an A.B. in history and political science.
 She earned her master's degree in chemistry and physics the following year, although biographer Barbara Leaming claims Houghton's degree was in art history.
 She then briefly attended Radcliffe College.
 After completing preparatory studies at Baldwin School, her sisters, Edith and Marion, received degrees from Bryn Mawr in 1901 and 1906 respectively.